sandersonfsl/python/README.md

 # Why ?

-- A simple way to show yout montlhy balance using csv files.
+- A simple way to show your montlhy balance using csv files.